The Bankrate promise

 Be mindful when budgeting

-Taking on a loan payment means adding another monthly expense.
-You will need to account for that as you plan your monthly finances.
-If you need to make space for the loan payment in your budget, consider eliminating or minimizing spending on items like these:
+Taking on a loan payment means adding to your monthly expenses.
+You will need to account for it as you plan your monthly finances.
+If you need to make space for the loan payment in your budget, consider minimizing spending on ancillary expenses, such as:

 “Rewrite your budget to include the monthly loan payments.
 If your debt-to-income ratio is too high with the loan, reconsider taking out a personal loan,” recommends Howard Dvorkin, CPA and Chairman of Debt.com.

-A debt-to-income ratio (DTI) calculates the amount of debt you have versus how much money you make.
-It’s generally considered good practice to have a DTI of 50 percent or lower when applying for any type of loan.
+Your debt-to-income ratio (DTI) calculates the amount of debt you have versus how much money you make.
+It’s generally considered good practice to have a DTI of 36 percent or under to increase your approval odds.

 Set up autopay